10.5 cm SK L/45 naval gun

 The 10.5 cm SK L/45 (Schnelladekanone Länge 45, quick-loading cannon with a barrel length of 45 calibers) was a German naval gun that was used in World War I and World War II and was the successor of the older 10.5 cm SK L/40 naval gun.

 Description

 The 10.5 cm SK L/45 gun weighed 1450 kg, had an overall length of 472.5 cm.
 It used a horizontal sliding-block breech design.
-Cradle is usually mounted on a conical pedestal mount, bolted to the submarine deck.
+The cradle is usually mounted on a conical pedestal mount, bolted to the submarine deck.

-The guns were carefully designed according to the requirements of submarine operations and was therefore streamlined in design.
-Many items manufactured from brass to resist corrosion.
+The gun was carefully designed according to the requirements of submarine operations and was therefore streamlined in design.
+Many items were manufactured from brass to resist corrosion.

-It was used on many German and foreign ships like SMS Mowe and Ottomon cruiser Midilli.
+It was used on many German and foreign ships like SMS Mowe and Ottoman cruiser Midilli.